lumoslabs/leanplum_api/README.md

 Tested with Leanplum API version 1.0.6.

-required_ruby_version is set to 1.9 but this code has only been tested with Ruby 2.1.5!
+`required_ruby_version` is set to 1.9 but this code has only been tested with Ruby 2.1.5 and up!

 ## Configuration